-The ninth month of Islamic calendar is arguably the most spiritual period for Muslims.
-As one of Five Pillars of Islam, this twenty-nine to thirty-day period of fasting, prayer, community and introspection is deeply practiced and respected.
-Here are somethings you probably never knew about ramadan:
+The ninth month of the Islamic calendar is arguably the most spiritual period for Muslims.
+As one of Five Pillars of Islam, this twenty-nine to thirty day period of fasting, prayer, community, and introspection is deeply practiced and respected.
+Here are some things you probably never knew about Ramadan:

 1. These groups of people don’t need to fast:

-The elderly, chronically ill, traveling, breastfeeding, diabetic, and women who are menstruating.
-If not, every adult Muslim are required to fast from sunrise to sunset.
-The meal before sunrise is called: suhur, while the late night meal after sunset is referred to as: iftar.
+The elderly, chronically ill, traveling, breastfeeding, diabetic, and women who are menstruating are not required to fast during the annual holiday.
+All other adult Muslims are required to fast from sunrise to sunset.
+The meal before sunrise is called suhur, while the late night meal after sunset is referred to as iftar.

 2. Scorching heat.

-The word Ramadan is not only one of the names of God in Islam, it actually comes from R-M-D in Arabic which means “scorching heat.”
+The word ‘Ramadan’ is not only one of the names of God in Islam, but it actually comes from R-M-D in Arabic which means “scorching heat.”
 In some countries, the letter “d” is replaced with “z.”
-For instance, in Iran, India, Pakistan and Turkey, Ramadan becomes Ramazan.
+For instance, in Iran, India, Pakistan, and Turkey, Ramadan becomes Ramazan.

 3. Prophet Mohammed.